 Comments: 2 Pages.

-In this essay I propose a geometrical formula for a dimensionless magnetic monopole sigma constructed from Planck time, elementary charge, -c and alpha, the fine structure constant.
+In this essay I propose a geometrical formula for a magnetic monopole constructed from Planck time, elementary charge, -c and alpha, the fine structure constant.
 A formula for the electron may be constructed from these monopoles, this formula suggests that the charge distribution of the electron is perfectly symmetrical.
 As this monopole comprises a 1/3rd part of electron charge, it is analogous to the quark.
 If all charges therefore emanate from this monopole, even if charges have opposite polarity, their magnitudes must be equivalent, the differences between the proton and electron for example being geometrical rather than physical.
-Furthermore, these formulas suggest a Planck universe, wave-particle duality becoming a wave-state to Planck-state oscillation.
+Furthermore, these formulas suggest a Planck unit universe, wave-particle duality becoming an oscillation between a Planck state and a wave-state.